ghkeller/mavsdk_skywriting/README.md

 - Add safety protocols
 - Create GTests for each library
 - Add external instrument (LED, smoke machine) controls (refer to https://ardupilot.org/copter/docs/common-external-leds.html -- even though this reference is for ardupilot, should be a programming option for PX4)
+- add manifold mapping to create a surface to write on in the sky
+- parameterize things like letter max speeds, intensity of letter (i.e., density of smoke plume, or the brightness of leds)
+- for smoke, incorporate logic to have outlet negate vehicle velocity (i.e., point in reverse direction of flight and match the traversal speed to have it stay stagnant in air)
+- add geofencing for safety